rashmitakudamala/ehr-trajectory-functional-decline/README.md

 # Predicting Early Functional Decline from Longitudinal Biomarker Trajectories

-This repository contains **SQL queries used to extract study data** for the AMIA submission:
+This repository contains the **SQL queries and analysis notebook** used for the AMIA submission:

 **Predicting Early Functional Decline from Longitudinal Laboratory and Vital Sign Trajectories**

+The goal of this repository is to enable **reproducible data extraction and analysis using the OMOP Common Data Model (CDM)**.

 ---

 ## Overview

-This repository provides SQL queries used to extract biomarker measurements, mobility decline outcomes, and demographic information from an **OMOP Common Data Model (CDM)** database.

-These queries allow other institutions with OMOP-compatible EHR systems to extract equivalent datasets for replication or validation studies.
+This project investigates whether **longitudinal trajectories of routine laboratory values and vital signs** can predict early functional mobility decline.

+Using electronic health record data mapped to the **OMOP Common Data Model**, we:

+1. Extract biomarker measurements and vital signs
+2. Identify mobility decline outcomes
+3. Construct longitudinal trajectory features
+4. Train machine learning models to predict functional decline

+The repository provides the **data extraction logic and modeling pipeline** needed to reproduce the analysis in any OMOP-compatible EHR database.

 ---